polyseam/platform-engineering/docs/cndi/README.md

 one workflow.
 Instead of managing Terraform for infra and Helm charts for apps separately, you describe your desired state in one **`cndi_config.yaml`** file.
-The `cndi` CLI then generates the necessary Terraform and Kubernetes manifests for your target deployment environment for you, behind the scenes.
+The `cndi` CLI then generates the necessary Terraform and Kubernetes manifests for your target deployment environment for you.

 ### Key Features & Benefits